oracle/docker-images/OracleDataIntegrator/README.md

          $ docker run --name ODI122126Database  -p 1521:1521 -p 5500:5500 -v /scratch/DockerVolume/ODIVolume/DB:/opt/oracle/oradata --env-file ./db.env.list  oracle/database:12.2.0.1-ee

-The above command starts a DB container attaching to a network and mounting a host directory as /opt/oracle/oradata for persistence.
+The above command starts a DB container mounting a host directory as /opt/oracle/oradata for persistence.
-It maps the containers 1521 adn 5500 port to respective host port such that the services can be accessible outside of localhost.
+It maps the containers 1521 and 5500 port to respective host port such that the services can be accessible outside of localhost.

 ## ODI Distributable version 12.2.1.2.6 Docker image Creation and Running